bioinfolabic/UTFPR-TATTCLASS40/README.md

 ## Description

-The dataset is composed by 40 classes, with 100 images for each class, as follows: angel, bird, butterfly, car, cat, clock, clown, crucifix, demon, dog, dragon, eagle, eye, fish, flower, guitar, heart, horse, Jesus, joker, knife, leprechaun, lion, man face, octopus, owl, scorpion, skull, snake, spider, spider web, star, taz, tiger, weapon, wings, wizard, woman face, yin-yang and zombie.
+The dataset is composed by 40 classes, with 100 images for each class, as follows: **angel, bird, butterfly, car, cat, clock, clown, crucifix, demon, dog, dragon, eagle, eye, fish, flower, guitar, heart, horse, Jesus, joker, knife, leprechaun, lion, man face, octopus, owl, scorpion, skull, snake, spider, spider web, star, taz, tiger, weapon, wings, wizard, woman face, yin-yang and zombie**.

 These classes were chosen according two main criteria: similarity between classes and its relevance for law enforcement applications.
 For instance, angel, clown, demon, elf, Jesus, joker, man face, wizard, woman face and zombie have common features of a human face.
 Classes such as bird, butterfly, dragon, eagle, owl and wings share, also, similar features, like wings.